-Quite a few things that have been on my radar of late inspired this salad.
+Quite a few things that have been on my radar of late inspired this Summer Salad w Goji Berries + Ginger Dressing recipe.
 First is the cookbook “Grown and Gathered” that my husband and I are obsessed with.
 Half of the book is about sustainable farming and living while the remaining half covers preserves, sprouting, soaking, culturing and recipes.
 Its pretty reasonable to say that my husband devoured every page of the first part of the book then skipped over the recipes, while I skipped over reading the gardening knowing that he will take care of that (I kill everything I grow) and poured over the recipe section instead.

 Its not like I haven’t seen recipes for soaking, sourdough cultures and so on before.
 I think the reason these recipes spoke to me in particular was because of the lifestyle that was behind the people writing the book.
 It set off a hunger in my husband and I, as this lifestyle is everything that we are aspiring to in our next steps.

 You see once this house of ours is finally finished with its renovations we are straight back to Italy for another long holiday, then we are picking up and moving to the Yarra Valley in Victoria.
 Why?
 Because it holds our dreams.
 The move will entail two big things.
 One is creating our own (as much as possible) self sustainable plot in an area that is brimming with outstanding produce and two, we will with lots of elbow grease and I am sure a few tears finally swing open the doors to our cafe.